 Essentials for New Day Students

 Welcome to Stevenson School.
 As a new student, you probably have several questions about life on campus.
-This page contains essential information that will assist you in your preparation for the new school year.
-To download a PDF document of this information, please click here.
-For more detailed information about these and other topics, we encourage you to visit Stevenson School Policies.
+This page contains essential information and resources that will assist you in your preparation for the new school year.
+More detailed information about these and other topics are found in our student handbook.

 Stevenson has an excellent support system for its students, and you will be guided along the way by a team of committed, caring adults whose goal is your success and happiness.
 These people are resources for you and can help you answer questions or find solutions for challenges that may arise.